artinformationcommons/artinformationcommons.github.io/README.md

-This is the home site for the Art Information Commons, funded by Mellon Foundation.
+This is the home site for the Art Information Commons, funded by the Mellon Foundation.

 This is site is made using [Long Haul](http://github.com/brianmaierjr/long-haul).